 Virginia's disabled parking placards and plates display the International Symbol of Access and are valid in all 50 states and other countries.
 Disabled parking privileges allow you to park in any parking space designated for a disabled person and park for up to four hours in metered or time-restricted spaces without paying a fee (unless prohibited by the locality).
 To read about rights and privileges, refer to Disabled Parking Placard and Plate Privileges.
 Placards and plates do not allow you to disobey state or local parking regulations.

 It is a serious misuse of placards and plates when someone other than the person with a disability uses the placard or plate to park in a handicapped space.
 Anyone found guilty of this offense could face fines of up to $500 and/or the revocation of your disabled parking privileges, requiring you to surrender your placard or plates.

 To report expired placards or suspected misuse or alteration of placards or plates, call (804) 367-6602.

 The name, birthdate and gender of the placard holder are not displayed on temporary and permanent placards issued after July 1, 2010.
 If you hold a temporary or permanent placard issued before July 1, 2010, you may use removable tape to cover your name and birthdate on your placard.
 You must remove the tape if requested by law enforcement.

 - When you are applying for a new placard

 - When it is no longer needed by the disabled person

 - Disabled Parking Plates or Placard Application (MED 10)

 Placard Delivery Status

-You may determine the delivery status of your placard using the Disabled Placard Delivery Status transaction.
+Find out your placard's delivery status using the Disabled Placard Delivery Status transaction.